khalil-kaaniche/My-Portfolio/README.md

 ### *Plan :*

 #### **About me :**
-Hello, my name is Khalil Kaaniche and I am an embedded systems student with a passion for Digital Signal Processing and Artificial Intelligence.
-I am always curious to learn more and to work in a team.
+Hi, My name is Khalil Kaaniche and I am an Embedded Systems Engineer with a strong passion for audio signal processing and AI .
+During my journey, I learned and practiced the programming languages C , Python and Matlab.
+I have a solid understanding of ARM architecture and experience with all sort of debugging tools.
+I enjoy working on challenging and innovative projects that allow me to expand my skillset and contribute to the advancement of technology.
+Overall, I am a dedicated and enthusiastic engineer who is eager to learn and grow within the industry.

 #### **Projects :**
 The folder contains so far 6 projects :